ssi-anik/laravel-amqp/readme.md

 - `amqp.connections.*.exchange` holds the default properties of your exchange when publishing & consuming.
 - `amqp.connections.*.queue` holds the default properties of your queue when consuming.
 - `amqp.connections.*.consumer` holds the default properties of consumer when consuming.
 - `amqp.connections.*.qos` holds the default properties of QoS when consuming.
-QoS will be applied if `amqp.connections.*.qos.enabled` is **truthy** when picking default config.

 ## Usage